Data Center Insurance

 Why do data centers need insurance?

-A system crash or prolonged outage could cost your clients a lot of money and place you at risk of a lawsuit.
+A system crash or prolonged outage could cost your clients a lot of money, which could lead to an expensive lawsuit.
 Business insurance covers legal expenses when a client sues over lost data or failure to provide managed services.
 It can also cover injuries, fires, data breaches, and auto accidents.

 Tech experts evaluate data center equipment.